 Unemployment Rate: the share of the civilian labor force that is unemployed, expressed as a percent.

-There is a common misperception that the unemployment rate is only a count of people who are receiving Unemployment Insurance (UI) Benefits.
+There is a common misperception that the unemployment rate is only a count of people who are receiving Unemployment Insurance (UI) benefits.
 However, an individual is counted as unemployed if they meet the criteria in the above definition, irrespective of their status regarding the collection of UI benefit payments.
 The unemployment rate and labor force data are based primarily on information collected from a survey sample of households (Current Population Survey), an entirely different source of information from UI administrative data sources.

 The Current Population Survey

 The CPS is a survey of households conducted by the U.S. Census Bureau each month.
-CPS interviewers ask respondents in households selected about the activity of all people age 16 and older.
+CPS interviewers ask respondents in selected households about the activity of all people age 16 and older.
 Each person’s activity during the reference week (the Sunday through Saturday calendar week that includes the 12th day of each month) determines their labor force status.
 The CPS counts an individual’s labor force status only once at the person’s place of residence.

 Data collected from the CPS are used to produce labor force estimates directly for the United States and indirectly for the individual states and the District of Columbia.
 Nationally, there are some 60,000 eligible households in the sample.
 In Oregon, the sample size is around 1,000 assigned households.